 - Current Activities

 The culinary arts industry controls a major portion of the US food system, and there has never been a comprehensive dialogue on racial inequities in the sector—until now.
 National Conversation: Racial Equity in the Culinary Arts, facilitated a move from conversation to action.
-The leaders in this dialogue are taking advantage of the global momentum demanding racial equity across systems to focus on our culinary industry, an industry that has been built upon —but has failed to reward and respect—the knowledge, labor, and ingenuity of enslaved and indigenous people.
-This leadership forum on social justice in the culinary arena featured changemakers Chef Alex Askew (moderator), Chef Njathi Kabui, Chef Adán Medrano and Valerie Spain, coach and consultant for equity and belonging.
-To listen to the recorded podcast-
+The leaders in this dialogue are taking advantage of the global momentum demanding racial equity across systems to focus on our culinary industry, an industry that has built upon—but failed to reward and respect—the knowledge, labor, and ingenuity of enslaved and indigenous people.
+The June 22 forum featured changemakers Chef Alex Askew (moderator), Chef Njathi Kabui, Chef Adán Medrano and Valerie Spain, coach and consultant for equity and belonging.
+You can listen to the recorded podcast here:

-This initial dialogue has now evolved into a National Action Community on Racial Equity in the Culinary Sector.
+That dialogue evolved into a National Action Community on Racial Equity in the Culinary Sector.
 This community is now organized around the following strategy for taking action leading to systemic change:

-Transparency- Too often, data and statistics describing racial equity within the culinary and food-service industry are considered internal reports.
-These internal reports are not shared publicly.
-Transparency is lacking.
-Transparency is the only way to measure or index a company for the good and bad treatment of employees, racial discrimination and environmental conditions both in the workplace and the community.
-Just as many consumers reading food labels might be inspired by detailed information to make balanced nutritional choices and respond to environmental concerns, we need the same transparency when it comes to the evaluation of racial equity conditions in the largest industry sector that exist both Nationally and Globally.
+Transparency.
+Too often, data and statistics describing racial equity within the industry are buried in internal reports that are not shared publicly.
+Transparent data is the best way to measure or index a company for fair treatment of employees, racial discrimination and environmental conditions in the workplace.
+Just as many consumers reading food labels might be inspired to make balanced nutritional choices and respond to environmental concerns, we need the same transparency when it comes to evaluating racial equity in the largest industry sector nationally and globally.

-As global momentum for racial and climate justice builds toward meaningful progress, impact investors can be an important part of a holistic solution.
-At first glance, it appears that the racial and climate justice movements run parallel to each other.
+As global momentum for racial and climate justice builds toward progress, impact investors are key to a holistic solution.
+At first glance, it appears that racial and climate justice movements run parallel to each other.
 However, the food system is a significant place of intersection.
 By deploying conscious capital targeted at a re-envisioned food and agricultural system, impact investors have a unique potential to address racial inequity while building sustainable ecological systems. (https://www.forbes.com/sites/forbesbusinesscouncil/2020/12/01/investing-in-racial-equity-across-the-food-system/?sh=375086bc2763).
-Call to action: We ask all stakeholders to commit to creating transparency where they work on all levels.

 3- Cultivate humility.